 „Anwendungspostkarten“ sind kurze Einblicke zu bestimmten Anwendungen, die Sie in wenigen Minuten durchlesen können.

 Laser marking is one of many laser processes, and each has been invented, and subsequently widely adopted, with a unique array of benefits.
-While all processes work in a similar way, using a laser beam, this laser beam can be manipulated in multiple... read more >
+While all processes work similarly, using a laser beam, this laser beam can be manipulated in multiple ways... read more >

 The aerospace industry is a global one that has transformed the lives of consumers and businesses around the world.
 Aircraft have to travel great distances at extremely high altitudes, withstanding all kinds of pressure and stress.
 To ensure that... read more >